istio/istio.io/tests/README.md

    For example `{{< text syntax=bash snip_id=config_all_v1 >}}` will generate `snip_config_all_v1()`.

-   If a bash code block contains both commands and output, the `snips.sh` script will include both a bash function and variable containing the expected output.
+   If a bash code block contains both commands and output, the `snips.sh` script will include both a bash function and a variable containing the expected output.
 The name of the variable will be the same as the function, only with `_out` appended.

 1. Pick an appropriate location under the `tests/` directory and create a directory for your new